Best Greek Salad Recipe

 - Red onion.
 Make sure it is thinly sliced so it’s not over-powering.

 - Feta cheese.
-The star of Greek salad!
-We prefer the style that is packed in brine so we can use some of it in the dressing.
+The star of salad!
+I prefer the style that is packed in brine so I can use some of it in the dressing.

-- Kalamata olives.Ā These salty black olives are delicious.
-We like to leave them whole as we're big olive fans.
+- Kalamata olives.
+These salty black olives are delicious.
+I like to leave them whole as we’re big olive fans.

 What to serve with Greek salad?